Get a phone with nothing to pay upfront

 - Monthly bills will be higher - Although you have less to shell out immediately, your monthly bill will be higher than those deals that do require initial expenditure.
 That’s the trade-off.

 - Long contracts - Contract lengths can be up to 24-months on these types of deal.
-That will be fine for some people, as it spreads the cost out, but it also means you won’t be able to change phone or switch to a better offer for quite some time.
+That will be fine for some people, as it spreads the cost out, but it also means you won’t be able to change phone or switch to a better offer for quite some time, or simply buy a new phone on a SIM-only deal.

 What phones can I get at no upfront cost?